 Children with SEN are identified by one of three assessment routes all of which are part of the overall approach to monitoring progress of all pupils.
-Forest and Elveden use the Suffolk guidance for identification of our SEN pupils.
+Forest and Elveden use the Suffolk guidance for identification of our SEND pupils.

 - The progress of every child is monitored at termly pupil progress meetings.
-Where children are identified as not making progress in spite of Quality First Teaching they are discussed with the SENCo or Inclusion Manager and a plan of action is agreed. - Class teachers are continually aware of children's learning.
+Where children are identified as not making progress in spite of Quality First Teaching they are discussed with the SENCo. - Class teachers are continually aware of children's learning.
 If they observe that a child, as recommended by the 2014 Code of Practice, is making less than expected progress, given their age and individual circumstances, they will seek to identify a cause.
 This can be characterised by progress which: - is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - Parents sometimes ask us to look more closely at their child's learning.
 We take all parental requests seriously and investigate them all.
 Frequently, the concern can be addressed by Quality First Teaching or some parental support.
 Otherwise, the child is placed at SEN on our SEN register.